Top Democrats woo Black voters in Virginia governor's race

 President Joe Biden won Virginia by 10 percentage points over Donald Trump in 2020, but the McAuliffe-Youngkin race appears to be coming down to the wire.
 To shore up a contest they hope will give them momentum heading into next year’s midterms, when the party’s narrow control of Congress is at stake, national Democrats are turning out in force for McAuliffe.

-First lady Jill Biden campaigned with him on Friday.
-Former President Barack Obama is coming this week.
-Atlanta Mayor Keisha Lance Bottoms visited three Black churches in Richmond on Sunday.
-Biden plans to visit the state.

 Youngkin has largely shied away from outside Republican stalwarts, hoping to attract independents disillusioned by Trump.
-Youngkin has not campaigned personally with Trump, though they both phoned into a Virginia rally hosted last week by Steve Bannon, a longtime Trump strategist.
+Youngkin also has not campaigned personally with Trump, though the former president phoned into a Virginia rally last week featuring Steve Bannon, a longtime Trump strategist.

 Abrams told the congregations that in McAuliffe’s first term as governor, he increased funding for education and ensured that tens of thousands of former felons and others who had been removed from voter rolls had their right to the ballot box restored.